 You’ll have to wait at least a few weeks before you can shave or even cut your hair.
 How long you should wait depends on the speed of your recovery.
 Scabbing, scarring or redness should heal within around 3 days, but it can take longer than this.
 If you’re concerned about how well your head is healing after a hair transplant, speak to your consultant.

 The grafts take around 5-10 days to settle in and seal themselves comfortably in the scalp.
 After around 2 weeks, your grafts will start to fall out.
 This is a completely normal part of the process.
-Unless your surgeon says otherwise, you should wait for all your grafts to fall out — normally around 1 month after surgery — before you shave or cut your hair.
+Unless your surgeon says otherwise, you should wait for all your grafts to fall out — normally around 1 month after your hair transplant surgery — before you shave or cut your hair.

 That said, it’s often best to wait as long as possible before shaving your head.
 This gives your grafts the best possible chance of settling in and flourishing, potentially leading to better results.